Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 • The Split() Function will break up the names separately and load them into the Variant Array Variable: x_Names.

-• In the next step, a new record is added to the Access Table for each item loaded into the array and written to the table one by one from array elements.
+• In the next step, a new record is added to the Access Table for each item loaded into the array and written to the table from the array elements.

 • This process is repeated for all the lines in the text file.
-When the end of the text file is reached all files are closed and stops the function.
+When the end of the text file is reached, all files are closed, and the function stops.

-Next week we will learn how to work with text files having several fields of data in a record.
+Next week, we will learn how to work with text files that have several fields of data in a record.

 Share: